OHS Committees, WHS Representatives and Designates

 Highlighted words reveal definitions when selected.

-Occupational Health and Safety (OHS) Committees, Worker Health and Safety (WHS) Representatives, and WHS Designates play an important role in developing a positive health and safety culture in the workplace.
+Occupational Health and Safety (OHS) Committees, Worker Health and Safety (WHS) Representatives, and Designates play an important role in developing a positive health and safety culture in the workplace.
 They also provide a critical communication link between workers and management.

-The duties of an OHS Committee, WHS Representative, or WHS Designate include promoting OHS awareness, participating in workplace inspections, providing advice to correct hazards, and making recommendations to the employer.
+The duties of an OHS Committee, WHS Representative, or Designate include promoting OHS awareness, participating in workplace inspections, providing advice to correct hazards, and making recommendations to the employer.

 Employer Responsibilities